shiftkey/blog/_posts/2013-05-20-static-objects.md

 If your object is [immutable](http://en.wikipedia.org/wiki/Immutable_object) (that is, you can call the same function on an object **as many times as possible until the end of time** and you'll always get the same result) then it becomes a candidate for being used in this fashion.

 **TODO:** discuss multi-threaded hooha annoyances

+## But I just want to use it as a global object

+Please don't.
+This introduces unnecessary coupling into your application, at the value of saving a few keystrokes.

+**TODO:** explain the god object pattern and why it is bad

+**TODO:** outline where this is utterly unavoidable and you need to suck it up and just God Object that sucker

 ## What's the damn answer, Brendan?